Add language(s) to your project

 • Language Name: Label the language of your choice.

-• Folder URL: Change the URL when multiple languages are activated.
+• Folder URL: Change the URL

 • Language Code: Select the language from the dropdown menu.